RG Student Organizing Fellowship

 - How to build mutually supportive relationships with first-generation/low-income student groups on their campus,

-- Multiracial base-building; how to build the leadership of young people of color with privilege in their group, and
+- Multiracial base-building, how to build the leadership of young people of color with privilege in their group, and

 - Planning intentional leadership transitions as students graduate or leave the group

-- Give input on 2021 RG College Organizing Goals and 2021-2022 RG Student Organizing Program
+- Give input on annual RG College Organizing Goals

 - Help with recruitment for the next round of Fellows

-- Support national RG priorities as needed (4 hours/month)
+- Support national RG priorities as needed

 - Recruit for national RG programming, including our annual national conference Make Money Make Change, webinars/trainings, and other events